Kyla Greenbaum: Personal life

 After a short-lived marriage to the cellist Terence Weil (with whom she played as a duo in the 1940s and early 50s) Greenbaum married psychiatrist Andrew Crowcroft in 1956.
 They had two children (Jonathan and Natasha).
 Andrew's posting to Toronto gave Kyla new opportunities in Canada including performing and recording Noospheres by Charles Camilleri and teaching Aesthetics at York University.
 In 1978 they returned to the UK, living in Camden for twenty years, throwing parties for exiles, writers and musicians.
 Kyla did occasionally still perform during this time, sometimes under her married name, both in Canada and in the UK.
-For instance, on 12 May 1979 she premiered (and subsequently recorded) the piano work Noospheres (1977) by the Canadian composer Charles Camilleri at Canada House.
+For instance, on 12 May 1979 she premiered (and subsequently recorded) the piano work Noospheres (1977) by the Maltese composer Charles Camilleri at Canada House.

 She was co-authoring a book on the lullaby with her husband at the time of his death in 2002.
 It remained unpublished.
 Kyla died in Hampstead, London on 15 June 2017.